India at a Glance

 Famous Temples, Mosques, Sikh Temples, and Churches

-Char (four) Dhams: Four abodes in the Himalayas collectively referred as "Chota Char Dham of India" includes four holy shrines of Hindus: Badrinath, Kedarnath, Gangotri, and Yamunotri.
+Char (four) Dhams: Four abodes in the Himalayas collectively referred to as "Chota Char Dham of India" includes four holy shrines of Hindus: Badrinath, Kedarnath, Gangotri, and Yamunotri.
 All of these temples are situated within the Garwhal region of Uttarakhand state in North India.

 Golden temple - Harmandir Sahib: Symbol of human brotherhood and equality, Golden temple is the holiest shrine in Sikhism and is located in Amritsar Punjab.